zlanguage/zcomp/README.md

 # Z 0.1.0 is out!
 New features:
-- Recursive Directory Compiling
-- Stateless Compilation
+- Dollar Directives
-- Numerous Bug Fixes
+- Metadata *at compile time* with `meta` keyword.